semioticrobotic/semioticrobotic.email/issues/2020-07-12-magic-in-the-moonlight.md

 Like the other songs collected on this album, this track isn't long.
 But it does its work quickly and effectively.
 Sax riffs mimic a soul's yearnful howl as the song activates that token ambiguity at the heart of so much vaporwave, settles into that psychic space between contentment and longing.

-Uneasy boredom from reel to reel, distilled into a single, reedy loop.
+It's just uneasy boredom from reel to reel, distilled into a single, reedy loop.

 **Pairs well with:** Your sharpest pair of unironic aviators.